 Mononoke, Devilman Crybaby, Perfect Blue, Serial Experiments Lain, and Corpse Party Tortured Souls are among the most disturbing anime.

-Horror anime fans know that the anime have both English and Japanese name.
+Horror anime fans know that the anime has both English and Japanese name.

 What Makes a Good Horror Anime?